junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 #### draft notes

-refer back to Jimmy's dream in Act 1, the promised new land that will never come, the forever dream in the forever night (the title)
+refer back to Jimmy's dream in Chap 1, the promised new land that will never come, the forever dream in the forever night (the title)

 ###### [END]